nearform/taurus-gcp/docs/README.md

 For more information refer to [GitOps Flux] on Github.

+## Example Application
+Parts of the application in `/app` folder are:
+- frontend code (nginx server with Hello World! page)
+- backend code (single API written in node.js connecting to the Database)
+- Dockerfiles for both services
+- Helm charts for both services (correct setup of CloudSQL proxy as a sidecar in the backend service pod)
+- backend CI pipeline (example of continuous integration pipeline in Github Actions)
+- CD pipelines (push approach via Gitub Actions)

+### CI
+When hosting a project on Github, Github Actions is the best CI tool we can use.
+Compared to other CI/CD tools we don't need to manage repository access and permissions due to its integration with Github.

+In `.github/workflows` folder you can find an example of CI pipeline.

+### CD
+Part of the `.github/workflows` is also a CD pipeline showing you an idea how an application can be deployed to Kubernetes cluster with Helm via Github Actions.
+However, CD use to be very specific per project and you should use an approach most fitting your projects needs.

+**Recommendation**: If possible you may consider using any of Gitops tools available (ArgoCD/Flux) with more secure pull approach which doesn't require you to whitelist IP of your CD tool in Kubernetes cluster.

 # Explore Taurus
 The quickest way to explore Taurus is to view our Quick Start Guide.
 It covers cloning and pulling Taurus locally.
 It describes the prerequisites, GCP provisioning and how to install Kubernetes add-ons.